 - Use scissors or a sharp knife to cut strips into the dough on either side of the filling, making them about 1 ½" wide.
 Criss-cross fold them tightly over the top decoratively - leaving small slits for air vents between them.
 Be sure to not cut all the way to the filling, but leave a little dough so the filling won't drip out.

 - When you get to the end, fold up the end flap first, then cross over it to seal it tight.
 If you don't want to do a 'braid' you can just fold the sides over tightly, seal them together, then cut small slits across the top, about 1 ½" apart.

-- Whisk the egg and 1 tbsp water together, then brush over the top and sides of the bread.
+- Whisk the egg and 1 tablespoon water together, then brush over the top and sides of the bread.

 - Bake for about 30 - 40 minutes, until golden brown.